-8. U. T. Brownsville: Approval of Initial Constitution of the Student Government Association.--Upon recommendation of the Academic Affairs Committee, approval was given to the initial Constitution of the Student Government Association of The University of Texas at Brownsville as set out on Pages 122 - 132.
+8. U. T. Brownsville: Recommendation for Approval of Initial Constitution of the Student Government Associa- tion.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Garcia that approval be given to the initial Constitution of the Student Government Association of U. T. Brownsville as set out on Pages AAC 31 - 41.